The Future

 other violence.
 Some of the other Arab states will follow

-agreements with Israel, but in the months and years to
+agreements with Israel , but in the months and years to

-come, Israel cannot assume that such attitudes and policies
+come, Israel cannot assume that such attitudes and

 will be universal.
 Israel will have to maintain its armed